 4. POC Air Spin Downhill Bike Helmet

-Other features developed as part of our whole-helmet approach include SPIN our patent pending silicone pad technology system; removable cheek pads for extra protection on the way down and increased ventilation when riding between Enduro race stages.
+Other features developed as part of our whole-helmet approach include SPIN, our patent-pending silicone pad technology system; removable cheek pads for extra protection on the way down, and increased ventilation when riding between Enduro race stages.

 The helmet’s specially formed ear chambers are designed to minimize the negative effect on balance and hearing associated with wearing a full-face helmet.